dsakurai/TTK-demo-install/ReadMe.md

 About
 -----

 This project lets you install [Topology ToolKit](https://topology-tool-kit.github.io/installation.html) (TTK) semi-automatically with a single command.
-The installation contains only minimal features to avoid build failures.
+The installation contains only minimal features in order to avoid build failures.
 (OpenMP-based parallelization is enabled whenever detected.)

 There's no warranty as usual; utilize this project at your own risk and back up your files frequently.